handria-ntoanina/unity-ml-reacher/README.md

 A video of a trained agent can be found by clicking on the image here below <br/>
 [![Video](https://img.youtube.com/vi/6s2ejba1s_s/0.jpg)](https://www.youtube.com/watch?v=6s2ejba1s_s)
 ## Content of this repository
-* __report.pdf__: a document that describes the details of  implementation, along with ideas for future work
+* __report.pdf__: a document that describes the details of  implementation of the DDPG, along with ideas for future work
+* __report-ppo.pdf: a document that describes the details of implementation of the PPO
 * folder __agents__: contains the implementation of
 	* a parallel DDPG using one network shared by all agents
 	* a parallel DDPG with multiple network